sc0ttkclark/local-reset-site-add-on/README.md

 ## Reset Site

-This tool will reset the site database.
+This tool will delete the entire site database and reinstall WordPress.

+_Note: An "admin" user will be setup with the password "admin"._

 ## Installation